r3c/cottle/docs/page/04-configuration.rst

 TrimRepeatedWhitespaces
 -----------------------

-``DocumentConfiguration.TrimRepeatedWhitespaces`` replaces all sequences of white characters (spaces, line breaks, etc.) by a single space, similar to what HTML or XML languages do:
+:prop:`DocumentConfiguration.TrimRepeatedWhitespaces` replaces all sequences of white characters (spaces, line breaks, etc.) by a single space, similar to what HTML or XML languages do:

 .. code-block:: plain
     :caption: Cottle template